The marketing automation industry has skyrocketed to an expected $6.4bn in 2024.

 So, what are the main benefits?

-1. Pricing – Sendinblue is one of the most affordable email marketing tools and offers marketing automation for free if you have fewer than 2,000 contacts.
+1. Pricing – Brevo is one of the most affordable email marketing tools and offers marketing automation for free if you have fewer than 2,000 contacts.
 While most companies looking for marketing automation will have more than this, their pricing is still reasonable and based largely on email volumes.

-The main downside we’ve faced using Sendinblue is their sending limits.
-While it’s likely a flipside of their deliverability rate being so good, Sendinblue limits how many emails you can send.
+The main downside we’ve faced using Brevo is their sending limits.
+While it’s likely a flipside of their deliverability rate being so good, Brevo limits how many emails you can send.
 While it appears to be a monthly limit, it’s actually a daily limit (the monthly limit is divided by 30).
 This has caused us several issues when going over our quota has meant emails end up being put on hold until the next day.

-With that said, we still use Sendinblue to this day and consider it to be a good, stable, and relatively simple marketing automation tool.
-Being a French company, Sendinblue was one of the first marketing automation companies to declare GDPR compliance, and their history in transactional email has meant that they’ve been able to offer many marketing automation features that are difficult to find elsewhere, such as SMS messaging and real-time deliverability reporting.
+With that said, we still use Brevo to this day and consider it to be a good, stable, and relatively simple marketing automation tool.
+Being a French company, Brevo was one of the first marketing automation companies to declare GDPR compliance, and their history in transactional email has meant that they’ve been able to offer many marketing automation features that are difficult to find elsewhere, such as SMS messaging and real-time deliverability reporting.

 When I first tested Ortto, I had fairly low expectations.
 I expected it to be just another carbon-copy marketing automation tool with nothing new to add.

 But that all changed when I saw the best-designed canvas for building email automation sequences that I’ve come across.

 If you’ve ever built an email automation sequence, you know how quickly they can become confusing.
 Ortto solves this in a rather quirky way, by allowing you to annotate your automation sequences with emojis, stickers and explanations, making it easy for teams to collaborate on building sequences.